Turtle Blog

 Photo: Fundacao Tartaruga

 With the support of our partner Dots.Eco we supported beach cleanups in different countries during the upcoming Sea Turtle Week.
-With $2,000 in grants, we were able to support 5 different organizations in 5 different countries with an estimated of more than 20,000 pounds (10,000 Kg) of trash taken out from marine turtle nesting beaches/areas.
+With US $3,000 we were able to support 7 organizations in 7 different countries.
+An estimated 22,382 kg (49,240 lb) were collected during these events with the participation of 667 volunteers!

 The projects / beaches supported were: